pasqal-io/qadence/docs/qml/qcl.md

-In this tutorial, we show how to apply `qadence` for solving a basic quantum machine learning application: fitting a simple function with the quantum circuit learning (QCL) algorithm.
+This tutorial shows how to apply `qadence` for solving a basic quantum machine learning application: fitting a simple function with the quantum circuit learning[^1] (QCL) algorithm.

-Quantum circuit learning [^1] is a supervised quantum machine learning algorithm that uses parametrized quantum neural networks to learn the behavior of an arbitrary mathematical function starting from some training data extracted from it.
-We choose the function

-For this tutorial, we show how to fit the $sin(x)$ function in the domain $[-1, 1]$.
+QCL is a supervised quantum machine learning algorithm that uses a parametrized quantum neural network to learn the behavior of an arbitrary mathematical function using a set of function values as training data.
+This tutorial shows how to fit the $sin(x)$ function in the $[-1, 1]$ domain.

-Let's start with defining training and test data.
+In the following, train and test data are defined.

 ```python exec="on" source="material-block" session="qcl" result="json"
 from typing import Callable